 - Create meaningful partnerships to protect the health and safety of and ensure the resilience of our local community

 Changes to campus facilities and our day-to-day behaviors will help to reduce the spread of disease on our campus and within the Meadville community.
-Our understanding of the SARS-CoV-2 virus is evolving, and recommendations related to disease mitigation are ever changing.
-Our policies and plans for reopening and keeping the campus community safe will be updated as new information becomes available.
+Our understanding of COVID-19 is evolving, and recommendations are ever changing.
+Our plans for keeping the campus community safe will be updated as new information becomes available.